QiansiqiHu/DOT-server/README.md

 ![image](https://github.com/QiansiqiHu/DOT-server/blob/main/img/R_kernel.png)

 5. With everything prepared, now you can start coding with GPU on the servers!
-More details regarding the Python environment can be found here.

 For more advanced operations using **ssh**, a [tutorial](https://github.com/QiansiqiHu/DOT-server/blob/main/SSH_instructions.pdf) is provided for your reference.
 If you want to upload your own data to the server, you can use the `scp` command or tools like WinSCP.